kanster/amazonpickingchallenge/README.md

 #Compilation
-* *Install dependencies* If you are using Ubuntu 12.04 64 bit system with ROS hydro, the pre-compiled version of linked libraries in `dependencies` should be work.
+* **Install external libraries** If you are using Ubuntu 12.04 64 bit system with ROS hydro, the pre-compiled version of linked libraries in `dependencies` should be work.
 In other cases, go to `external` directory, unzip the compressed documents and copy the compiled libraries into `dependencies`.
+Please using the static library in order to correctly compile the code
+* **denpendencies** In order to correctly compile `levmar`, `f2c` package needs to be installed.
+Other required packages include: [BLAS](http://www.netlib.org/blas/) and [LAPACK](http://www.netlib.org/lapack/).
+Both of them can be easily installed using `apt-get` on Ubuntu.

 - - -
 #How to run uts recogniser?